tequirk/distilt-video-app/README.md

 # Distilt Video™

-A YouTube RSS client built with React Native and Expo.
+A YouTube RSS client.
 Subscribe to YouTube channels and view their latest videos in a clean, distraction-free interface.

 ## Features